Page Reviewed / Updated - Aug. 2019

 The long term care costs for two individuals can bankrupt most American families very quickly.
 Without one spouse able to care for the other, the financial and caregiving burdens created by a Medicaid denial and placed on the adult children are substantial.
 They can be overwhelming when the adult children have children of their own.
 Given the critical nature of acceptance into Medicaid and the lack of a healthy spouse to engage in planning, the use of a Medicaid Planner is recommended.

 A Healthy Couple doing Long Term Planning

-For healthy families wishing to preserve some of their assets for their children and grand-children, working with a Planner is helpful but not critical.
+For healthy families wishing to preserve some of their assets for their children and grand-children, working with a Planner is helpful, but not critical.
 Without an immediate need for care, families are more likely to be able to plan themselves without professional guidance.
-It is worth noting that a mistake in planning can impact eligibility for as long as 5 years.
+It is worth noting that a mistake in planning can impact eligibility for as long as 5 years (2.5 years in California).
+This is because Medicaid has a look-back period.
 If one is not confident in their family's ability to manage some complex legal and financial techniques, using a Planner is advised.

 A Single Person with no Assets or Income (regardless of their health)

 In this scenario, because of the severe financial hardship experienced by the individual, they should be able to gain acceptance into Medicaid without assistance provided there are no procedural errors.
 One might consider getting assistance from a social services agency with the Medicaid document preparation, but hiring a Planning Professional is not necessary.